microsoft/hyperspace/docs/_docs/03-ug-mutable-dataset.md

 Hybrid Scan enables to utilize existing index data along with newly appended source files or deleted existing files, without explicit refresh operation.
 For an index with appended source data files, HybridScan changes the query plan to shuffle new data on-the-fly and merge it with index records.
-For deleted files, Hyperspace also modifies the plan to exclude the rows from deleted files in the index data and for this, you need to set the lineage column config at index creation.
+For an index with deleted source data files, Hyperspace also modifies the plan to exclude the rows from deleted files in the index data and for this, you need to set the lineage column config at index creation.

 Currently, HybridScan is disabled by default.
-You can check the configuration page to see how it can be enabled.
+You can check the [configuration](02-ug-configuration.md) page to see how it can be enabled.

 In the current version (0.3), Hybrid Scan with deleted files needs further optimization when there are many deleted files in source dataset.
 Therefore, we provide 2 different configurations